 Awareness, Knowledge, Attitudes, and Behavior (AKAB) Indicators.
 Clarification and specificity recommendations by the Metrics WGs, to be included in a Tier 2 Advice Letter due August 1, 2024.
 (D.23-06-055 section 7.9, relevant text on PDF page 72)

+During the Q4 Full CAEECC Meeting scheduled for November 29, 2023, CAEECC members will discuss whether to update the Prospectus to indicate that Working Group Members will decide whether to address the following issues in this Working Group or in another forum/venue:

 Community Engagement Indicators.
 Recommendations by the Equity Metrics WG for inclusion in mid-cycle Advice Letters due September 1, 2025.
 (D.23-06-055 section 7.8, PDF page 67)